-“There is a black tank for sewage, a gray tank for shower and sink water, and a fresh water tank,” says Charley Hannagan.
-“You need to monitor all of those to make sure that the tanks don’t overflow — you don’t want a sewage back up.”
+Basically, your RV is equipped with a black tank for sewage, a gray tank for shower and sink water, and a fresh water tank.
+You must monitor the levels in all of these.
+You also have to schedule regular, er, dumps — of the waste tanks.

-Quarters Are Close in Your RV
+Quarters are close in your RV

 Even in the largest of motorhomes, your traveling companion is never more than a few feet away.
 If you require an abundance of space, privacy and solitude, the RV life might not be for you.

-Adds Nancy Fasoldt: “Honestly, we never found the closeness to be problematic.
+Says Nancy Fasoldt: “Honestly, we never found the closeness to be problematic.
 Others have told us they have.
 But we keep busy reading, writing, painting, bike riding, walking the dogs.
 And, if necessary, we can pull a curtain to hide behind.
 We seriously like each other most of the time, so it’s not hard to be that close.”

 The dealer will give you a basic introduction to your RV when they hand over the keys, but you’ll want some practical experience under your belt before you hit the road.
 Search online for RV driving schools in your area, or ask for referrals to instructors from the dealership or from staff at RV parks and campgrounds.
 Or, ask experienced RVers where they learned to drive.

 An example of rest stops: You can park your RV at select rest areas on the Ohio Turnpike, for one night only (bad news for all of you longing to vacation at an Ohio Turnpike rest stop).
 It will set you back $20, but that includes electrical outlets, a wastewater dump station and potable water filling station.
-They’re available on a first come, first serve basis.
+They’re available on a first-come, first-serve basis.

 As with a car, an RV requires routine maintenance and breaks down on occasion.
 But remember, it’s also a house, with the added burdens of water and waste tanks to watch, propane levels to monitor and appliances to go on the fritz.

 “Much like your house, where you’ll have somebody take a look at the furnace every season, you still have those kinds of issues with an RV,” says Phil Ingrassia, president of the RV Dealers Association.
-“So people need to consider the maintenance that needs to be done, to keep their RV ready to go when they want to go on vacation.
+“People need to consider the maintenance that needs to be done, to keep their RV ready to go when they want to go on vacation.
 There’s nothing worse than you’re all ready to go with a family camping, and then something’s wrong.
 So you need to do that maintenance much like you have to do with a home.”

+The Hannagans have experience with repairs.
 Getting repairs done can be complicated, adds Hannagan.
-Their RV dealer will fix things in the living area, but it doesn’t do engine repairs.
+While their RV dealer will fix things in the living area, it doesn’t work on the engine and chassis.
 For that they need to find a Ford dealer that repairs truck engines and has the room in its garage to fit a 32-foot motorhome.
 “It’s difficult to get your rig into a dealer,” she says.

 For roadside assistance, the Fasoldts rely on CoachNet.
 “It is like AAA on amphetamines,” says Nancy Fasoldt.
 A one-year membership costs $179 for trailers and fifth wheels, and $249 for motorhomes.

-It Can Get Lonely on the Road in an RV
+It can get lonely on the road in an RV